SangameswaranRS/diffie-hellman-exchange/README.md

 All the keys are ***Serializable*** allowing you to transport them as you wish.
 Transport is out of scope for this project.

+##### Id reconciliation

+This handshake creates a new Elliptic curve key(based on the curve you specify).
+If you want to use this with some other systems with different identity mechanisms,

+You may want to add a ***signature*** whenever you are transferring this public key.
+Use your default curve to add a sign to the public key you would be transferring.

+##### Wire support

+Usually only Public keys are transferred, so the library provides marshal and unmarshal support for them.

+##### Symmetric Encryption - AES GCM

+After a common secret key is agreed upon, the lib also provides some AES utils for encrypting and decrypting any random content you want.

+### Usage

+Refer the [tests](./ecdh_test.go) for usage.
+You may also want to refer the [interface](./diffie_hellman.go) for clarity on the methods supported.